nlina-0/portfolio-2024/README.md

 ### Blog Index

-The **blog index** consists of 2 sections:
+The purpose of the **blog index** is to display a list of blog posts that display the publish date and title.
+It consists of 2 sections:

 - The header
-- The main content being the list of blog posts
+- The list of blog posts

-The blog index uses css grids for the main content in order to create columns depending on screen size.
+The blog index uses css grids for the list of blog posts in order to create columns depending on screen size.
 This reduces excessive empty space and allows users to easily view all listed blog posts.

 - Mobile - 1 column
 - Tablet - 2 columns